 The School Board of Levy County believes in the value of online education.
-We have created a new program called Levy Virtual School.
+The School Board of Levy County has several options available to extend this opportunity to you.
+Offered through Levy Virtual School, your child can take part in a fully-accredited learning experience guided by highly-qualified, Florida certified teachers.
 This option will allow students to complete middle and high school courses in a virtual environment while still maintaining ties to local teachers.
 These teachers will be available for online assistance, as well as in person during tutoring sessions established after normal school hours.
 This program will feature the Edgenuity learning platform and Levy County teachers when possible.
 This option could be ideal for some parents who are homeschooling children, but do not have the time or expertise to assist their children with their studies.
-Please contact Michele Studstill if interested in this option at 352-486-5231 Ext.
-2036.
+To learn more about all of our virtual options, please visit the Levy Virtual School website at: